 Picking Up the Pieces

 I remember telling Lincoln his daddy was gone.
 Everyone assured me “he wouldn’t understand” being only three.
 But you see, in God’s sovereignty, just two months before Paul’s accident, our two dogs had each had their own accident and passed away within a week of each other, and Lincoln had just stopped asking when they would come back from heaven.
 It seemed he finally understood on his level that heaven was a forever destination.
-So, just after I had finally gotten him calm enough for bed at around 11pm (after being away from him for four days), I figured I’d wait until the next morning to tell him “since he wouldn’t remember anyway.”
+So, just after I had finally gotten him calm enough for bed at around 11pm (after being away from him for four days), I figured I’d wait until the next morning to tell him “since he wouldn’t get it anyway.”
 But my sweet, smart boy—he sensed my sadness and asked why I was upset and if I was okay.
 So, in the quiet of our now shared bedroom, I tearfully told him that his daddy had had an accident, got a bad boo-boo, and went to heaven.
 Instantly he was sobbing and screaming uncontrollably.
 I didn’t know what to do.
 They said he wouldn’t understand.
 But, he did.
 So, I rocked him.
 I cried with him.
 I prayed with him.
 When we finished praying, he asked if we could pray for a new daddy.
 I was dumbfounded.
 But, it was a faith-teaching moment.
 So, yes, we prayed for his daddy in heaven, and that one day God would send a new daddy for us, too.
 And together we promised to trust God to take care of us because He was in fact, a good, good Daddy.

 I remember the chaos of planning his funeral.
 The man hated attention.
 I laughed several times with friends about how much he would have loathed how many people visited him in the hospital, and worse how many people would likely show up at his memorial service.
 I was right.
 There had to have been 550 people and he would’ve not believed it.
 We sang “Nothing But The Blood,” a worship song that had been sung as a prelude at our wedding ceremony.
 One of our dear friends sang Matt Redman’s “One Day,” and it was perfect.
 As I gave his eulogy, I read a text he had sent me just weeks before his passing that had brought me such peace: “I pray that God gives you a peace that surpasses all understanding.
-That comforts your heart as only He can do.
+That He comforts your heart as only He can do.
 I ask that He gives you strength to embrace each day as a fresh new day and to know without a doubt that He is in control of all things.
 Not just the big ones.
 And that knowing that will bring you rest and rejuvenation.”
 I loved sharing his words with those who came to celebrate him.
 Paul was a man of few words, but when he spoke it usually carried great weight.
 It was painfully perfect.

 I remember handling all of the other “affairs.”
 First, ordering copies of his death certificate.
 “How many will you need, Mrs. Graham?”
 I don’t know?!
 5?
 10?
 Sure, 10.
 I had his business to close after all.
 I mean, I better send one to that awful OSHA lady who visited me the day after his fall to talk to me about “his worksite accident,” which she had determined from watching the video footage was his fault—“but don’t worry, Mrs. Graham, if he passes we won’t issue a fine.”
 Wow, thanks.
 “You know he isn’t even dead yet, right?”
 Yes, I said that to her.
 I was under a lot of stress and he was still in the hospital and I didn’t even know yet if he would survive.
 After his death, I had to figure out who and how much his clients owed him.
 I had to create and send invoices and collect the funds.
 I had to return phone calls and make sure they all knew he wasn’t ignoring their needs; he had passed away.
 I had to pack up his shop, the one he had moved to only a few months prior and was so proud of.
 His friends were so helpful.
 I had no idea what all the tools were or what they were worth.
 They bought most of them or arranged their sale for me.
 He loved his business.
 It was gut-wrenching to watch it close.
 But it was also good.
 I had told him for years “he was killing himself working.”
 I hated that I was right.
 But I rejoiced that he no longer had to toil.